 - Earplugs: we may motor into the night and waves slapping the hull can be loud Didn’t need these either, as I’m a very sound sleeper, but several people did mention the noise so it’s not a bad idea

-- Sport sandal or amphibious sport shoes (such as Teva) Keen’s were great for this trip.
+- Sport sandal or amphibious sport shoes Keen’s were great for this trip.
+(I’ve since converted to Chaco sandals – love them!)
 My mom only brought Keens (no hiking shoes) and did OK.

-- Athletic shoes or light hikers: 1 pair, comfortable and with good tread for hikes, the city and travel I would still recommend hiking shoes as some of the hikes are pretty rocky.
-Since we flew out of the frozen tundra, my Merrell hikers were the shoes I wore on the flight, too.
+- Athletic shoes or light hikers: 1 pair, comfortable and with good tread for hikes, the city and travel I would recommend hiking shoes as some of the hikes are pretty rocky.
+Since we flew from winter climate, my Merrell hikers were the shoes I wore on the flight, too.

 - Hiking socks: 3 or 4 pair, light-weight synthetic or synthetic/wool blend I think I brought 3 pair of socks on the cruise.
 With short hikes, I re-wore socks for a few days as I only wore them an hour or two at a time